 Which are the most important and which are the easiest barriers to tackle?
 Which solutions are the most promising and which are evidence-backed?
 Where are there opportunities to invervene?

 THE RESEARCH PROJECT

-CivStart is convening a Task Force of public, private, non-profit, and academic leaders and experts in govtech, inclusion, and entrepreneurship.
+CivStart convened a Task Force of public, private, non-profit, and academic leaders and experts in govtech, inclusion, and entrepreneurship.

 The research project began with a focus group in February 2020 among experts and leaders in govtech asking: how can we increase the number of sustainable companies led by underrepresented entrepreneurs in the govtech space.
 CivStart took the ideas and discussions from that meeting and created the Framework report you can read below.

-To take this work to the next level, we are now assembling a Task Force of public, private, non-profit, and academic experts to partner with us and take this research forward.
-This collaborative Task Force will identify additional hypotheses for intervention based on experience and research and gather data to assess the most impactful action-steps.
+To take this work to the next level, CivStart assembled a Task Force of public, private, non-profit, and academic experts to partner with us and take this research forward.
+This collaborative Task Force identified additional hypotheses for intervention based on experience and research and gathered data to assess the most impactful action-steps.